That-Cat-Vivo/Devcon-Final-Team-11/Game Design Doc (Team 11 - Devcon3).md

 In order to ensure smooth physics interaction with the maze, it was modled in 3DSMax.
 This allows for a specially made design, with holes, that does not require a large amount of unique colliders.
 This maze instead uses one mesh collider, which leads to much fewer issues with both running the game and calculating physics.
 The maze is designed to have several pitfalls, that act as a lose condition for the player.
 This is something that is much less problematic in a digital format than it would be in real-life analogs.
 The several turns in the maze help naturally demonstrate the phyics of the ball and it's maneuverability when the player tilts the maze.
 There are also two paths of the maze that utilize drop hazards, one being several holes, the other utilizing the players momentum against them.
 This forces the player to master their understanding of the games physics in one of two ways, if they want to proceed.

 # Material and Model Choice
+We chose to use marble textures on the maze to simulate a kitchen countertop, which was our reference for how approximately how much friction we wanted.
+This is also why we have fruit decorations and why the ball is an apple.
+For the background, we chose a blue and white radial gradient.
+This gives the illusion of depth, with it looking like the maze is floating above a deep, abstract void.
+It also complements the other textures very well, providing some variety to the visuals while not taking the player's attention away from the maze.
+The background is a massive plane that had to be made a child of the camera in order for it to not tilt with the maze.

 # Citations